-Today, change practitioners need a change management guide that is modern, practical, digital, and relevant.
+Today, change practitioners need a change management guide & management dashboard that is modern, practical, digital, and relevant.

 They need, in other words, a guide that blends time-tested change management knowledge with digital best practices.

 A Change Management Guide for the Digital Age

 This guide presents an approach that balances both the human side and the digital side.